Physical Education & Sport Funding Statement

 · A team competed in the Lancaster cricket competition.

-· The Year 5 & 6 children went caving in local cave systems.
+· The Year 5 & 6 children went climbing on local crags.

 · The Year 6 children could all swim at least 25m on leaving.